Home Index Site Search E-Mail Yellowsheet

 No USN history card as USAF.

-USMC CAPT David L. Hess lost his life from injuries sustained on April 7th when his F-104A Starfighter crashed on takeoff from George AFB on a return flight to China Lake.
-The cause was determined to be a failure of the George AFB flight line personnel to activate all of the circuit breakers which prevented the after burners from firing during the take-off.
-The afterburner not firing affected the F-104's take-off performance into a quartering headwind
+USMC Capt.
+David L. Hess lost his life from injuries sustained on April 7th when his Starfighter crashed on takeoff from George AFB on a return flight to China Lake.
+According to Louis Spencer ... the cause was determined to be a failure of the George AFB flight line personnel to activate all of the circuit breakers which prevented the after burners from firing during the take-off.
+The afterburner not firing affected the F-104's take-off performance into a quartering headwind.

 145075